amplifyeyecare-logo-base2-icon

 An Amsler grid is a tool that can be used to monitor vision changes.
 It is a checkered grid with a central dot.
 To use it, cover one eye and look at the central dot.
 Make sure that there are no missing or wavy lines on the grid.
 Repeat the process with the other eye.
 If there are distorted lines on the grid, it may be an indication of macular degeneration.
 It is typically given to patients who already have macular degeneration or are being closely monitored for it.
 It is a quick and easy way to monitor any changes in vision.

-Receive the best care by visiting us for an eye exam for macular degeneration at our state of the art optometry clinic in Olympia, conveniently serving patients from nearby Lakewood, Tacoma, and Lacey.
+Access top-quality eye care for an eye exam for macular degeneration at our state of the art optometry clinic in Olympia, conveniently serving patients from nearby Lakewood, Tacoma, and Lacey.
 Call (360) 491-2121 or fill out this form to make an appointment today.

 Testimonials